BUDGET$50.0M

 Detailed Financial Report

-I Stand Alone, released in 1999, entered the cinematic marketplace as a Drama / Thriller film.
+Marking its arrival in 1999, I Stand Alone positioned itself as a Drama / Thriller film aiming for mass appeal.
 The production path for this project involved significant capital, with a reported budget of approximately $50.0M.
 In the modern film economy, recovering such an investment requires a multifaceted theatrical strategy spanning domestic and international territories.

 Collection Trajectory